damianwajser/sonarqpostgre/README.md

 # sonarqpostgre
 Docker Image with sonar and postgre db

 to build run
-sh scripts/build-sonar-docker.sh
+docker compose up -d